morganbo85/wsl2_setup/README.md

   A quick script to set conda to use conda-forge and to shorten the conda prompt.
   * Probably will move this to sbin in the future.

+  ## If you make any edits
+  Please push to stagging branch first.